doctore/Spring5Microservices/README.md

 ![Alt text](/documentation/SecurityOauthService_Login.png?raw=true "Login")

-In the previous image, I have used for this example `admin/admin`, there is another option included in the SQL file: `user/user` (in the inserts related with the table
+In the previous image, I have used for this example `admin/admin`, there is another option: `user/user`, included in the SQL file `MasterDatabase_Data.sql` (in the inserts related with the table `eat.user`).
-`eat.user`).

 **2.** Refresh authentication information after the access token expiration: